Nikolay-Antokhov/gantri-api/README.md

 ### Running the Application with Docker

 1. Open your terminal/command prompt.
-2. Navigate to the project's directory.
+2. Navigate to the project's directory, and run the next command:

 ```console
 docker-compose up